I won’t lie to you, mama. This topic is HARD. Non-viable pregnancy is sometimes a blessing but ALWAYS a tragedy.

 That might sound messy, and even risky in some of the scenarios we worked through earlier.

-What this recommend DOES do for us is give a chance for a false positive to be determined false.
+What this recommendation DOES do for us is give a chance for a false positive to be determined false.
 Because some of this is a bit like educated guesswork, there’s always a chance that the pregnancy may be viable when the circumstances suggest otherwise.

 But What Does That Mean For YOU?